 In Malvern College, I moved from another English school (I’ve been studying in England for the 7th year already) to prepare for the university: my former tutor showed me the ratings of preparatory programs, and we decided that it was the strongest preparation for the university I needed.
-The school itself is also rated and in good standing, so, like everywhere else in the world, I hope that reputation will play its role (fortunately, or not).
+The school itself is also highly rated.
+I hope that reputation will play its role.